 The CASC Board of Directors has deeply considered how best to meet the PD needs of California school counselors.
 Over the years, CASC has aggressively acted at the policy and systems change level, engaging in policy discussions in Sacramento and in supporting legislation to provide more PD funds and opportunities to support the work of school counselors.
 Providing dynamic PD across the state and deep discounts for CASC memberships is CASC’s commitment for 2018.
 This coming year, CASC is expanding our outreach to the local level, offering trainings to meet a wide variety of PD needs.
 With the state annual conference “a high-quality experience like no other,” an important CASC goal is to bring an equally high-level PD experience to those that may have had limited school counseling-specific PD.

-What we have in store for you for 2018
+What we have in store for you for the Fall of 2019:

 If you have ideas for professional development or want to host a professional learning day in your area, please contact me directly at Loretta.email@example.com.